awsdocs/amazon-application-discovery-user-guide/doc_source/discovery-connector.md

 ## Configure the AWS Discovery Connector<a name="configure-connector"></a>

 To finish the setup process, open a web browser and complete the following procedure and optional tasks within this section\.
+Be sure you have first selected a home region in Migration Hub\.

 **To configure the connector using the VMWare console**